OmarDJC/fmrp-llps-translation-pipeline/03_llps_prediction.md

 ## Notes

-This step was performed manually due to:
-- lack of stable programmatic APIs
+- PSPredictor analysis was performed manually due to lack of stable programmatic APIs and batch submission limitations.
-- batch submission limitations
+- FuzDrop scores were retrieved from published proteome-wide datasets, ensuring consistency and avoiding redundancy in computation.

 The resulting table is provided in: